-This is why I recommend getting a quick education about how the system works and learning what questions to ask the repair shop.
-The article to follow is just my opinion about car air conditioning repair and why you need to be careful when getting this system serviced.
+This is why I recommend a quick education on how the system works and learning what questions to ask the shop.
+The article to follow is just my opinion about AC repairs and why you need to be careful when getting this system serviced.

 Sometimes my jaded insider point of view can make people in the auto repair business angry because I might suggest that foul play abounds in the business.
 If you are an honest car mechanic that happens to work in an air conditioning shop that does the right thing then this article does not reference you, so there is no reason to send me flaming e-mails.

 In my area of the United States automotive air conditioning has become a big business.
-Motorists use the system about nine months out of the year here in south Florida.
-Many specialized repair shops have sprung up to capitalize on the abundant amount of air-conditioning jobs that are available.
+Motorists use the system nine months out of the year in south Florida.
+Many specialized repair shops have sprung up to capitalize on the abundant amount of air-conditioning jobs available.

-I have run across shops that use the extreme heat and humidity as leverage against car owners.
-No matter what the situation is or how hot it is outside, you have the right to ask questions and see the failed parts.
-If the shop says that you need a compressor replacement ask them why or what is wrong with the compressor.
-Ask the mechanic if any Freon is still in the system.
+I have run across shops using extreme heat and humidity as leverage against car owners.
+No matter what the situation is or how hot it's outside, you have the right to ask questions and see the failed parts.
+If they say you need a compressor replacement ask them what's wrong with it.
+Ask if any Freon is still in the system.

-Get specific and question what the pressure readings where on the low and high sides.
-Low side pressure should be around or close to 35 and 45 psi with the compressor engaged.
+Getting specific about the pressure readings on the low and high sides is key in determining failed components.
+Low side pressure should be around 35 to 45 psi with the compressor engaged.

 The high side pressure will vary with the outside temperature and the kind of system installed on the vehicle but regardless it should have readings of over 150 psi with the compressor engaged.

-If a compressor has failed internally but engages, a common symptom would be lots of noise.
-The worst-case scenario of a compressor failure is certainly a possibility.
-In fact this is one component that experiences a lot of stress throughout its life.
-How long will an air conditioner compressor last?
-This is just an estimate and my opinion based on experiance.
-Most automobile air conditioning compressors will last about 100,000 miles (some much more, some less).
+If a compressor fails internally but engages a common symptom is lots of noise.
+Worst-case scenario of a compressor failure is certainly a possibility.
+In fact this is one component that experiences a lot of stress.
+So how long will an AC compressor last?
+An estimate and my opinion based on experience is car air conditioning compressors last about 100,000 miles more or less.